Mariusmarten/mariusmarten.github.io/about.md

 cooperation EU

 * **Research at Mainz University** (June 2014 - August 2014)
-  - working on an public good game adjusted for the needs of children
+  -'the determinants of cooperation and behavior of children in public good games'
+  - in cooperation with the Faculty of Business and Economics Management and Microeconomics at Goethe-University
+  - planning, coordination, documentation and analysis of the results

 <img src="/assets/EDLAB-logo-UM2.jpg" width="180">

 * **Research at Maastricht University** (August 2018 - February 2019)